Ameer5121/SocketChat/README.md

 # Socket Chat

-This application works using the standard TCPClient and TCPListener along with Protobuf's library serializer allowing for up to 10+ people chatting in a user-hosted server.
+This application works using a user-hosted server along with Protobuf's library serializer to allow for up to 10+ people chatting.

 # Contains usages of:
 * MultiThreading through **System.Threading**